krishauser/Klampt/Cpp/docs/Tutorials/Grasping-Simulation-Python.md

 self.grasp_sucess = False
 ```

-Every time step, contacts info should be updated in `idle()` method.
-For the convenience, you can create contact cheking methods in `GraspGL` class.
+The contacts should be updated in `idle()` method each time step.
+For convenience, you can create contact checking methods in `GraspGL` class.

 ```python
 def check_contact_terrain(self):